opensourcecities/montreal/README.md

 Please do!
 If you know of any resources that aren't here, add them.
 If you have any questions or want a feature, please [open an issue](https://github.com/RichardLitt/open-source-montreal/issues/new).

+If adding to the list, please keep the items alphabetized.
+Thank you.

 ## License

 This list is licensed under a [CC-BY 4.0 Unported License](https://creativecommons.org/licenses/by/4.0/), © 2017 Richard Littauer.
 If this isn't great for you, get in touch.